 The purpose of Flourishing at School is to provide preventative mental health assistance to students and staff in schools.
-The goal is to keep individuals well, assist to optimise wellbeing, and increase the likelihood that individuals will seek professional assistance if there is a need.
+The goal is to keep individuals well and assist them to achieve an optimal level of wellbeing.

 Researchers have found that almost half of all people are likely to develop a mental illness in their lifetime.
 However 75% of these people will have their first experience with a mental health problem before the age of 25.

 Unfortunately, still only 18-34% of adolescents will seek help for mental health issues, even if they are experiencing high levels of psychological distress.